addu390/addu390.github.io/_notes/wrk-proposal.md

 Where `VerifyEligibilityWrkAction`, `VerifyAmountWrkAction`, `EmailWrkAction` and `ClassifyExpenseWrkAction` are activities/actions, the building block of a wrkflow and extends the pre-configured wrk-actions such as `ApiWrkAction` and `EmailWrkAction`, in this context an activity/action by itself can be a Wrkflow.
 The `WrkAction` internally makes API calls to the Wrk server with the required parameters (The typical SDK way of making API calls).

 <b>2.1.1.
 Advantages</b>:
-- Offers easy maintenance of Wrkflows (to clients).
+- Offers easy maintenance of Wrkflows (for clients).
 - Integration with existing systems is easier (as simple as adding a dependency and defining workflows).
-- Clients can have a layer of abstraction on Wrkflows, thereby giving better flexibility to choose a different provider (although this sounds counter-intuitive, it always works in favor).
+- Clients can have a layer of abstraction on Wrkflows, thereby giving better flexibility to choose a different provider later on if necessary (although this sounds counter-intuitive, it always works in favor).

 <b>2.1.2.
 Disadvantages</b>:
 - Requires constant development, support, and maintenance.